Food Scraps Pickup Program FAQ

 Smaller bags cannot be detected by the robotic technology that separates the food scrap bags from the trash.

-A complete list of items that can and cannot be put in your food scrap bags is available on the Learn More page.
+A complete list of items that can and cannot be put in your food scrap bags is available on the learn more page.
+An instruction guide will be included in your food scrap bag shipment.

 Are pizza boxes accepted?